 The machine learning approach implemented in this Kestrel analytics is supervised and consists of three phases, as follows.

 In Phase 1, a graph is constructed based on all available authentication events, regardless of if they are malicious or normal, as explained in the previous section.
 In Phase 2, our Kestrel analytics derives a vector of 128 elements for each node using node embedding techniques.
 These vectors and time of authentication requests are used to generate a feature vector for each requests.
 Phase 3 is the last phase which is dedicated to training a classifier.
 Currently, five classifiers can be applied using this Kestrel analytics, namely, SVM, logistic regression, KNN, XGBoost, and random forest.

 To load the train and test data using Kestrel, we can save the data into a database shown in the previous blog post.
 For example, we can have a table with five columns, as represented in Fig. 2.

 The data stored in the database can be read using the STIX-shifter data source interface.
 We can load the data in the same way as the previous Kestrel analytics to detect lateral movement using the following commands.
 For further information, you can refer to my previous blog post.

-users=GET user-account FROM stixshifter://database WHERE [user-account:user_id != null] connections=FIND network-traffic LINKED users connections_obs=OBSERVED(connections) users_obs=OBSERVED(users) observations = GET observed-data FROM stixshifter://database WHERE [user-account:user_id != null]
+users = GET user-account FROM stixshifter://database WHERE [user-account:user_id != null] connections = FIND network-traffic LINKED users connections_obs = ADDOBSID (connections) users_obs = ADDOBSID (users) observations = GET observed-data FROM stixshifter://database WHERE [user-account:user_id != null]

 This Kestrel analytics is available here.
 Before applying it, you need to download and build it using the following commands.